privacy-scaling-explorations/pse.dev/content/articles/pse-june-2025-newsletter.md

 ### [MPC Framework](https://pse.dev/en/projects/mpc-framework)

 We released a [cross-browser 5PC demo](https://youtu.be/3fwUf1wn_3o?si=NsKh_HAul7VggKF-) and a [major update to Summon](https://pse.dev/en/blog/summon-major-update).
-Current work includes SHA256 support, performance tuning, and integrating with MPZ and Polytune.
+Our current work includes SHA256 support, performance tuning, and integrating with MPZ and Polytune.
 The team is also bringing the framework to new audiences via talks at Rust Sydney, ZuBerlin, EthCC, and SydJS.

 ### [Mopro](https://pse.dev/en/projects/mopro)